3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;Am
 &nbsp;Do the shake, do the shake oh yeah!
 &nbsp;    <a class="magentaDom">F#7</a>
-&nbsp;And break it all
+&nbsp;And Break It All
-&nbsp;     <span class="rojo">F</span>          Em &nbsp;You listen me break it all
+&nbsp;     <span class="rojo">F</span>          Em &nbsp;You listen me Break It All
 &nbsp;    <a class="magentaDom">F#7</a>           <span class="rojo">F</span>
-&nbsp;And break it all
+&nbsp;And Break It All
 &nbsp;               Em
-&nbsp;You listen me, break it all
+&nbsp;You listen me, Break It All
 &nbsp;    <a class="magentaDom">F#7</a>           <span class="rojo">F</span>
-&nbsp;And break it all
+&nbsp;And Break It All
 &nbsp;                Em
-&nbsp;You listen me, break it all
+&nbsp;You listen me, Break It All

 &nbsp;G G# A A# B C C# D E